A series of ghost sign projections shine a light on history, all around the world.

 Each wall is photographed, stitched in Photoshop, vectorized in Illustrator, animated in After Effects, and then projection mapped back onto the original wall with MadMapper.
-You can read more about the overall project, and the creative residency on this article on Create Magazine, as well as this in-depth post on the process behind making the Astoria, Oregon installation.

 The next step for light capsules involves augmented reality, a series of prints, and opening the project up for others to contribute.